hpmicro/hpm_sdk/samples/drivers/spi/dma/master/README.md

 ## Board Setting

-Connect [SPI Pins](lab_board_app_spi_pin) of the two boards
+Connect [SPI Pins](lab_board_app_spi_pin) of the two boards.

 ## Running the example
+- Run slave first, and then run master.

-When the example runs successfully, the log would be seen on the terminal like:
+- When the example runs successfully, the log would be seen on the terminal like:
 ```
 SPI Master DMA Transfer Example
 The sent data are: